 A cost model is applied, and investment property is measured at cost less accumulated depreciation and accumulated impairment losses.
-Except for items that are not subject to depreciation, such as land, investment property is depreciated mainly using the straight-line method over its estimated useful life (2-50 years) from the time when it becomes available for use.
+Investment properties other than right-of-use assets, except for items that are not subject to depreciation, such as land, are depreciated mainly using the straight-line method over its estimated useful life (2-50 years) from the time when it becomes available for use.
+Right-of-use assets are depreciated using the straight-line method over the shorter of the lease period or the estimated useful life.